 Another thing that the M430 improved is the new softer silicone strap with holes to make it more breathable and more ergonomic to better fit the wrist.
 This is a significant improvement especially for those who found the M400 discomforting.

-Here’s a video tutorial on fitness test using the Polar M430.
+Here’s a video tutorial on fitness tests using the Polar M430.

 Best Garmin Watch: Garmin Forerunner 235